rmprates84/resize_image/README.md

+This is the code for "Resizes images from a file" by Ricardo Prates

 # resize_image
-Resizes images from a file